 OSPI works in partnership with other agencies and organizations to align educational opportunities for young children from birth through third grade throughout Washington's K–12 public education system.

-LAP provides supplemental services for K–12 students scoring below grade-level standard in English language arts (ELA) and mathematics.
+LAP provides supplemental services for K–12 students scoring below grade-level standards in English language arts (ELA) and mathematics.
 These services focus on accelerating student growth to make progress towards grade level, with the intent of increasing academic growth during the period of time they are provided services.